ralmeid2/COSC595-Implementation/README.md

 * `/photo`: Can upload and remove photos from the database

 ### Test Coverage:
-* Please visit [this link](https://ralmeid2.github.io/COSC595-Coverage/) to see detailed test coverage information.
+* Please visit [this link](https://ralmeid2.github.io/COSC595-Coverage/) to see detailed frontend test coverage information.